Roman Polák: Playing career

 On 2 July 2016, Polák returned to the Maple Leafs on a one-year contract.
 Many considered it a strategic signing, with the rebuilding team anticipated to once again trade Polák for assets at the trade deadline.
-However the Maple Leafs exceeded expectations and found themselves within the playoff race come trade deadline, leading to Polák remaining with the team in a bid to make the post-season.
+However the Maple Leafs exceeded expectations and found themselves within the playoff race come the trade deadline, leading to Polák remaining with the team in a bid to make the post-season.
 On 23 March 2017, Polák was suspended for the first time in his career for two games as the result of a hit from behind on Columbus Blue Jackets forward Oliver Bjorkstrand a few nights earlier.
 Once he returned, Polák assisted the Maple Leafs in clinching a playoff spot; the first time the team has achieved the feat in a full season since 2004.
-In game two of the first round vs the Washington Capitals, he was the victim of a knee on knee hit from defenceman Brooks Orpik, which resulted in Polák sustaining a lower body injury that sidelined him for the remainder of the post-season.
+In game two of the first round vs the Washington Capitals, he was the victim of a knee-on-knee hit from defenceman Brooks Orpik, which resulted in Polák sustaining a lower-body injury that sidelined him for the remainder of the post-season.

-On 14 September 2017, Polák signed a professional tryout contract with the hopes to continue with the Toronto Maple Leafs.
+On 14 September 2017, Polák signed a professional tryout contract with the hopes of continuing with the Toronto Maple Leafs.
 He began the 2017–18 as a free agent but remained training with the Maple Leafs.
 On 22 October 2017, Polák signed a one-year, $1.1 million contract for his fourth season with the Maple Leafs.

 On 1 July 2018, Polák signed a one-year, $1.3 million contract with the Dallas Stars.
 In the 2018–19 season, Polák added a physical presence to the Stars third pairing on the blueline.
 In 77 games he registered 1 goal and 9 points.
-In the post-season, Polák had one assist in 13 games to help the Stars advance to the Western Conference Second Round, which they lost in seven games to former club, the St. Louis Blues.
+In the post-season, Polák had one assist in 13 games to help the Stars advance to the Western Conference Second Round series, which they lost in seven games to his former club, the St. Louis Blues.

-On 6 June 2019, Polák opted to continue his tenure in Dallas, agreeing to a one-year $1.75 million extension.
+On 6 June 2019, Polák opted to continue his tenure in Dallas, agreeing to a one-year, $1.75 million extension.
 In the 2019–20 season, Polák added veteran depth experience to the Stars' blueline, adding 4 assists through 41 games before the season was suspended due to COVID-19.
-During the NHL's hiatus, Polák agreed to a three-year contract to return to his native Czech Republic with original club, HC Vítkovice, beginning from the 2020–21 season on 15 June 2020.
-On 11 July 2020, Polák was not selected on the Stars' training camp roster, opting out in the NHL's Return to Play scheme.
+During the NHL's hiatus, Polák agreed to a three-year contract in his native Czech Republic with his original club HC Vítkovice, beginning from the 2020–21 season on 15 June 2020.
+On 11 July 2020, Polák was not named to the Stars' training camp roster, opting out in the NHL's Return to Play scheme.